isomerpages/govtech-im8/_control-catalog/Logging and Monitoring.md

 ### Control Statement

-Store logs in a repository that is part of a different system or system component than the system or component being audited.
+Store logs in a different system or system component than the system component that generated the logs.

 ### Control Recommendations

-Send logs to the separate storage as soon as possible after the logged event.
-For cloud audit logs, store them in a separate service or account (such as AWS Organisation Cloudtrail in GCC).
+Do not store logs only in the same system component that generated it.
+For example, an application server on EC2 or ECS should send logs to a separate storage such as an S3 bucket as soon as possible after the logged event instead of only storing it on the server.
+For cloud audit logs, store them in a separate system or account (such as AWS Organisation Cloudtrail in GCC).
 Sending logs to the Government Cyber Security Operations Centre (GCSOC) or the central Government Commercial Cloud (GCC) log bucket can also satisfy this control.

 ### Risk Statement

-Storing logs in a repository separate from the audited system or component enhances security by reducing the risk of tampering, unauthorised access, and manipulation of audit trails, ensuring the integrity and reliability of log data for forensic analysis and compliance purposes.
+Storing logs in a repository separate from the system component reduces the risk of tampering, unauthorised access, and manipulation of logs if the system component is compromised.